General News of Mon, 27 Aug 20186

 Government is expected to file a motion today [Monday] at the Accra High Court to officially withdraw its liquidation petition against the Ghana Football Association.

-This is in fulfillment of an agreement signed with FIFA on August 16, 2018.
+This is in fulfilment of an agreement signed with FIFA on August 16, 2018.

 Per the agreement, FIFA in consultation with government and CAF will establish a Normalization Committee to replace the current executive committee of the Ghana Football Association.